 What Is” Drunkorexia”?

 “Drunkorexia” is a combination of excessive alcohol consumption and eating disorder behaviors.
 Generally, college age students will skip meals during the day in order to keep their weight down and the calories that they save is spent on alcohol.
-A study has been conducted that found girls are much more susceptible to this combination than guys.
-(Site study)
+A new study conducted by the University of Missouri that found girls are much more susceptible to this combination than guys.